jlink-blog/jlink-blog.github.io/_posts/2018-03-29-jqwik-on-junit5.md

 Which way is better?
 Sometimes it's only a matter of style or readability.
 Sometimes, however, the way you choose can influence performance.
-When comparing the two options above, the former is close to the given spec but it will - through filtering - through away five sixth of all generated values.
+When comparing the two options above, the former is close to the given spec but it will - through filtering - throw away five sixths of all generated values.
 The latter is therefore more efficient but also less comprehensible when coming from the spec.
 Usually generating primitive values is so fast that readability trumps efficiency.